dazedsheep/AmbientLib/README.md

 NOTE:

-Currently only Windows is supported.
+Currently only Windows Vista or higher is supported.
 Linux/Unix/Mac OS support will be added in future releases.

 INSTALL: